5 (British TV channel) programming: Documentaries

 In 2014, the channel pioneered "Supersize Season", which included sets of documentaries each attached to the same theme of supersize people.
 Documentaries produced within this season included Saving Britain's Biggest Man, Fat For Cash, My Gastric Band Ruined My Life, Too Fat To Fly, Got Thin - Got Fat Again! and I Lost Weight and Lost My Husband.
 The use of "seasons" was a common theme during 2014, with Nazi Season, a season dedicated to the Nazis, also produced.

 In 2017 Channel 5 aired two new documentary series - Secrets of the National Trust with the anchor host Alan Titchmarsh and Tony Robinson: Coast to CoastIn December 2021, Channel 5 acquired the fifth series of Meerkat Manor from Oxford Scientific Films/BBC America for its 6.30pm slot (usually featuring Eggheads).
 The programme, known internationally as Meerkat Manor: Rise of the Dynasty was narrated by Bill Nighy and tracked the meerkat mobs known under the group names Whiskers, Hakuna Mata and Ubuntu.
 When Neighbours went on its Christmas break, Meerkat Manor was put with a half-hour version of Dogs With Incredible Jobs at 6pm, adding to Channel 5's slate of natural history and animal programmes, which has also seen the Secret Life of the Forest (showing various wildlife residing in Kielder Forest, Northumberland) broadcast in November 2021.

 In spring 2022, the channel went back to stripping documentary series across the week in the afternoon and early evening, with the channel trying out a new format with Susan Calman in the 7pm slot called Big Antique Adventure which also featured the antiques experts Natasha Raskin Sharp, Danny Sebastian and Paul Martin.
-In addition to this, Bargain-Loving Brits in Sun was recommissioned as a 40-part series to run every weekday at 4pm, where previous series have been made up of around eight-to-ten episodes going out on Sunday nights.
-The series, set around Benidorm and Malaga, features drag queen showbars, animal rescue centres and the residents of various caravan parks, in addition to ex-pats making a living on Spain's markets.
+In addition to this, Bargain-Loving Brits in the Sun was recommissioned as a 40-part series to run every weekday at 4pm, where previous series have been made up of around eight-to-ten episodes going out on Sunday nights.
+The series, set around Benidorm and Malaga, features drag queen showbars, animal rescue centres and the residents of various caravan parks, in addition to emigrants making a living on Spain's markets.
 As well as this 40-part series 8, earlier Bargain-Loving Brits programmes have been repeated in this lot along with the 2013-2014 series Gibraltar: Britain in the Sun, which turned up on electronic programme guides as Bargain Brits in the Sun to fit the title format of the more recent show.